clucas26e4/riesz-logic/README.md

 This command generates a .html file for each Coq file, that only have definitions, statements and comments useful for the reader.
 It also generates a file "toc.html" where all the sections in the files are gathered together as well as a quick explanation of what the reader will find in the files.

-### The structure of the depository
+### The structure of the repository
-There are five folders in the depository:
+There are five folders in the repository:

 * QArithSternBrocot - contains the file sqrt2.v from the library [QArithSternBrocot](https://coq.inria.fr/distrib/8.2/contribs/QArithSternBrocot.html) used to prove the irrationality of sqrt 2.
 * OLlibs - contains a subset of the library [OLlibs](https://github.com/olaure01/ollibs), a collection of add-ons for the Coq Standard Library.